 At Allegheny Health Network, we've been working to put an end to the nightmare of sleep disorders for more than 20 years.
 By monitoring and evaluating a patient’s body functions during sleep, physicians can accurately diagnose sleep disorders and prescribe appropriate treatment.
-We offer a Sleep Center, a specially equipped section of the health center designed exclusively for overnight sleep studies.
-While patients sleep in rooms decorated with home-like furnishings, certified technicians and equipment in an adjacent monitoring station observe them and record such data as sleep patterns, heart and respiratory activity, and body movements.
-In most cases, sleep studies are completed in one night, and the patient is discharged the following day.

 About Sleep Disorders

 A "sleep disorder" is any condition that causes a person to have either too little or too much sleep.
 An untreated sleep disorder can seriously affect a person's health and well-being.
 Sleep disorders have also been the root causes of many disasters such as workplace errors, train derailments, and traffic accidents due to drivers falling asleep at the wheel.

 - Obstructive sleep apnea (OSA)